Mood Melodies: Career

 Mood Melodies got his big international break when Alan Walker's "Faded" became an international hit in 2016, with more than 3 billion YouTube views to date.
 He signed to Stargate and Sony/ATV's joint venture publishing company Stellar Songs in 2016.

 Alan Walker controversy

-In May 2017, Future Music Magazine uploaded a video in which showcases how Alan Walker's song Alone was produced.
-However, throughout the video, Mood Melodies was deeply involved which was met with overwhelmingly negative responses from fans, particularly those of Walker.
-This allegedly lead him to step down from co-producing with Walker, leading to many of his later songs like "On My Way" and "Alone, pt.
+In May 2017, Future Music Magazine uploaded a video in which showcases how Alan Walker's song "Alone" was produced.
+However, throughout the video, Walker appears very uncertain in the video and conveys a sense of planlessness or helplessness, whereas Melodies was able to convey the production process in great detail.
+This was met with overwhelmingly negative responses from fans, particularly those of Walker.
+The event allegedly lead Mood Melodies to step down from co-producing with Walker, leading to many of his later songs like "On My Way" and "Alone, pt.
 II" receiving mixed-to-negative reviews from fans, whom most of them favor Walker's signature electro house style.
 Despite this, Mood Melodies returned to co-production with Walker on his song "Hello World", which was released in March 2022.